CyberVy/xfusion/README.md

 ```
 ---
 # Acknowledgments
-Xfusion leverages the Diffusers and Gradio library and is inspired by the incredible work of the open-source community.
+Xfusion leverages the Diffusers library and is inspired by the incredible work of the open-source community.